China makes major show of force with war games near Taiwan – DW – 10/14/2024

 The man was found early in the morning on a rubber boat making an "illegal crossing" to the tiny island of Menghu, the Taiwanese Coast Guard said in a statement.

-"It is not ruled out that the small boat stowaway attempt could be a grey zone intrusion linked to the military exercise," said the Coast Guard.
+"It is not ruled out that the small boat stowaway attempt could be a grey zone intrusion linked to the military exercise," the Coast Guard said.

 Taiwan's outlying islands have been put on "heightened alert" in light of the Chinese military exercises.